 TWENTY-FIRST CENTURY REPORTS OF TORTIE TOMCATS

 These photos of a tabby-tortie tomcat are from Fabiola Wesdijk in 2018.
-Because he has only this one patch of black-pigmented fur, this may be a somatic mutation where eumelanin is being produced in pace of phaeomelanin.
+Because he has only this one patch of black-pigmented fur, this may be a somatic mutation where eumelanin is being produced in place of phaeomelanin.
 Somatic mutations are like birthmarks in humans.

 In 2001, a very macho-acting dilute tortoiseshell male, Toby, was reported on Usenet - his fertility was unknown, but even after neutering he tried to mate with other cats.
 In 2001, a large, sweet-natured dilute calico (blue/cream tabby & white) male called Calvin was reported.
 The owner was tempted to breed him due to his rarity.
 In 2002 a family of four stray cats were reported including a red longhair, a black shorthair, a tortie female and tortie (predominantly red) male - this covered most of the normal colour possibilities for the "O" gene plus the anomalous colour!